High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic

-An $ N $-degree-of-freedom mass-spring system \cite{liGeneralizedStructuredependent2018}, shown in Fig.~\ref{fig:ndof}, is solved to test the computational cost of various integration algorithms.
+An $ N $-degree-of-freedom mass-spring system \cite{rezaiee-pajandFamilySecondorder2018}, shown in Fig.~\ref{fig:ndof}, is solved to test the computational cost among various integration algorithms.
 In Fig.~\ref{fig:ndof}, all masses are set as $ m_i=1 $kg, and stiffness coefficients $ k_i $ are assumed as

-where $ k=10^5 $N/m and $ \alpha=2 $ is adopted to simulate the nonlinear hardening system.
+where $ k=10^5 $N/m and $ \alpha=2 $m$^{-2}$ is adopted to simulate the nonlinear stiffness hardening system.
 In addition, the model is excited by a force of $ \sin(t) $ for all masses.
 The completely non-dissipative trapezoidal rule with $ \dt=1.0\times10^{-7} $s is employed to provide reference solutions.